sohalsdr/hexo-theme-one-paper-en/README.md

  ### Live Demo

  [https://zheli.design/one-paper](https://zheli.design/one-paper) *(Note: This demo is hosted by the original theme author, and is in Chinese.
 Google Translate doesn't seem to be able to translate the entire page either.
-This demo also uses the **Montserrat** font, rather than the **Inter** font that the current version of the theme uses.
-A live-demo of this fork will be created soon)*
+This demo also uses the **Montserrat** font, rather than the **Inter** font that the current version of the theme uses.)*

 ---